f2e-journey/treasure/software.md

 * [ngrok](https://ngrok.com/)

-    Expose a local web server to the internet, ecurely expose a local web server to the internet. ngrok lets you expose a locally running web service to the internet.
+    I want to expose a local server behind a NAT or firewall to the internet. ngrok lets you expose a locally running web service to the internet.
 Just tell ngrok which port your web server is running on.
+    > ngrok http 3000 -subdomain myapp

     > _Cloud\Google\Gmail\ngrok.exe

 * [nginx](http://nginx.org)